0xtobycarlo/Python-Planet-Orbit-Sim/README.md

 # python-planet-orbit-sim

 A basic Planet-Orbit simulation run on Python.

-Not finished.
+Includes calculations.